lucasamonrc/walk-with-me/README.md

 ## Technology used

-This website was developed using plan HTML, CSS, and JavaScript.
+This website was developed using plain HTML, CSS, and JavaScript.
 Currently the website is being hosted on Netlify with continuous integration with GitHub.

 ## Feedback